Merkoba/Harambe/README.md

 You can check the default values in [config.py](server/config.py) and redefine what you need.

-The `toml` format is very straightforward.
+The `toml` format looks as followed:

 For example: